-How Steve Wilhite created GIF, the graphics format that took over the world
+How Steve Wilhite created GIF, the graphics format that ate the world

 “Steve accomplished all this despite a speech disability, which annoyed him more than it held him back,” Trevor adds.

 Oh, and one other thing about GIF: Just how do you pronounce it?
 Does it start with a soft g or a hard one?
 That question has inspired heated debate for decades, and probably always will.
 But let the record show that Wilhite and Trevor—the two guys who’d know best—always pronounced it with a soft g, like Jif peanut butter.
 In fact, Wilhite said that the allusion was intentional, leading to a saying at CompuServe referencing Jif’s TV ads: “Choosy developers choose GIF.”
-To an extent nobody could have predicted in 1987, they still do.
+For reasons that nobody could have anticipated in 1987, they still do.